adobe-rnd/aem-martech/README.md

       }, 3000);
     }
     ```
 7. Connect your consent management system so you can track when consent is given.
-Typically call the `updateUserConsent` with a boolean once your consent management sends the event.
+Typically call the `updateUserConsent` with a set of categories & booleans pairs once your consent management sends the event.
 Here is an example for the [consent banner block](https://github.com/adobe/aem-block-collection/pull/50) in AEM Block Collection:
     ```js
     function consentEventHandler(ev) {
       const collect = ev.detail.categories.includes('CC_ANALYTICS');